loftusa/onramp/Accessing-Clusters.md

 ## baulab cluster at Khoury (baulab.us)

-The workstations at the Bau lab at khoury are organized in a small cluster.
+The workstations at the Bau lab at khoury are organized in a small cluster, physically located at various desks and closets at 177 Huntington.
 David can give you an account that will allow you to log into any of the machines.
 Each has an A6000 GPU (or two).

 To access these machines from outside Khoury, you will need to first ssh through `login.khoury.northeastern.edu`.
 Note that your username on `login` will be the one given to you by Khoury whereas the username on the workstations will be the one given to you by David, which is probably different.